scallop-lang/scallop-lang.github.io/md/blog/aaai24.md

-# Relational Programming with Foundation Models is Appearing at AAAI'24!
+# Paper on Relational Programming with Foundation Models at AAAI'24

 <a href="#" class="markdown-tag">Feb 23, 2024</a>